natgluons/natgluons/README.md

 <br> 🛠️ Always exploring new tools and sharpening skills in Arduino projects, web development, and scalable ML system design.
 Also diving into geospatial analysis and applying AI to sustainability and infrastructure challenges.
 <br> 🎮 On the side, I enjoy 3D modeling with Fusion360 and tinkering with Godot game engine, experimenting with projects that mix AI, simulation, and gaming.
 <br> 📖 Currently pursuing an MSc in Applied Computational Science and Engineering at Imperial College London (Sep 2025 – Sep 2026).
-<br>💼 Open to internship opportunities (London, UK) for up to 20 hours/week.
-My student visa will be valid from late August 2025, so no sponsorship is required.
-I’m available to work remotely in the mornings and can come to the office in the afternoon or evening, as my classes end by 12 PM daily.
+<br> 💼 Open to part-time research or internship opportunities (London, UK) for up to 20 hours/week under a Student Visa (valid from late August 2025, no sponsorship required).
+Available to work remotely in the mornings and on-site in the afternoons or evenings, as my classes finish by 12 PM daily.

 Check out the web app portfolio I made: [natgluons.github.io/portfolio](https://natgluons.github.io/portfolio/)